X86: AVX

 The Advanced Vector Extensions (AVX) doubled the size of SSE registers to 256-bit YMM registers.
 It also introduced the VEX coding scheme to accommodate the larger registers, plus a few instructions to permute elements.
 AVX2 did not introduce extra registers, but was notable for the addition for masking, gather, and shuffle instructions.

 AVX-512 features yet another expansion to 32 512-bit ZMM registers and a new EVEX scheme.
 Unlike its predecessors featuring a monolithic extension, it is divided into many subsets that specific models of CPUs can choose to implement.

 APX

 The Advanced Performance Extensions (APX) are extensions to double the number of general-purpose registers from 16 to 32 and add new features to improve general-purpose performance.
 These extensions have been called "generational" and "the biggest x86 addition since 64 bits".
 Intel contributed APX support to GNU Compiler Collection (GCC) 14.
+Also Microsoft Visual Studio 2026 added APX support.
+As of June 2025 the first generation of chips to support APX is slated to be Diamond Rapids.

-According to the architecture specification, the main features of APX are:
+According to the 2023 architecture specification, the main features of APX are: